Home Network Issues

 If you still have trouble, or the above information does not work, please contact the IT Service Center 303-735-4357 or firstname.lastname@example.org.

-- Impact: Apple TV and Google Chromecast devices cannot be used on the UCB Wireless network.
-Apple TV and Google Chromecast rely on a network protocol that requires multicasting to stream content over a network.
+- Impact: The multicasting functions requied by Apple TVs, Google Chromecasts, and other smart home devices cannot be used on the UCB Wireless network.
+Multicasting is what allows you to "cast" or "mirror" to the device from another device, like your phone or laptop.
 While multicasting works well over small networks, it causes performance issues for large networks such as UCB Wireless and therefore it is not enabled at CU Boulder.

-- Workarounds: At this time there are no workarounds for casting and mirroring with Apple TV on UCB Wireless.
+- Workarounds: At this time there are no workarounds for casting and mirroring with multicast devices on UCB Wireless.

 A Weak or Spotty Wireless Signal